flukadocker/F4D/README.md

 * The `Editor` function of flair is not working.
 Any text editor on the native OS can be used to modify the input files, or the `emacs` custom package can be installed to make the `Editor` function work again.

 * Files with spaces in their name not recognized correctly.
 Renaming these files will solve the problem.

+* File permission error on Windows 10 Home.
+Due to an incomplatibility issue between certain Docker Toolbox and VirtualBox, the shared docker_work folder is not mounted.
+Updating to the latest VirtualBox version should solve the issue.
+Download the ```Windows hosts``` version from [virtualbox.org](https://www.virtualbox.org).

 # Updating the Fluka docker image